vanzasetia/personal-website/src/blogs/dangerous-css.md

 ## Using ID selectors (`#`)

-These selectors are super dangerous because they destroy the harmony of your style sheet due to their high specificity.
+These selectors are super dangerous because they destroy the harmony of your stylesheet due to their high specificity.
 Be ready to use `!important` flag or refactor the selectors.

 If you find yourself using ID selectors, you need to [change your mindset](/blog/basic-guide-css-selector/) to choose the right CSS selectors.